 Karan Ruhlen Gallery, 225 Canyon Rd, Santa Fe, NM, USA, +1 505 820 0807

 David Richard Gallery

 Part of the collection of galleries found in the Railyard, LewAllen Contemporary is the largest and most modern site of them all.
 Designed specifically to exhibit fine art, its stunning museum-like space has earned a national and international reputation for showcasing a diverse range of contemporary artworks by internationally acclaimed artists.
-LewAllen Contemporary features a variety of mediums including painting, sculpture, paper and glass works by artists such as Hiroshi Yamano, Emily Mason and Tracy Rocca.
+LewAllen Contemporary features a variety of mediums including painting, sculpture, paper, and glass works by artists such as Hiroshi Yamano, Emily Mason, and Tracy Rocca.
 As a pioneer of contemporary and modern art in Santa Fe, the gallery also represents distinguished emerging artists ensuring the delivery of cutting-edge exhibitions.
-Throughout the year LewAllen Contemporary delivers a strong programme of educational events and publications to coincide with its stimulating exhibition schedule.
+Throughout the year LewAllen Contemporary delivers a strong program of educational events and publications to coincide with its stimulating exhibition schedule.

 LewAllen Contemporary, 1613 Paseo de Peralta, Santa Fe, NM, USA, +1 505 988 3250